Landscaping your garden can be a great way to improve your outdoor space and add value to your home.

 By setting up points of interest like seating areas or water features in landscaped surrounds, you also add to the illusion of a big yard.

 Consider some bench seating or outdoor chairs in the zones around your garden.
+Check out our list of best hanging chairs in Australia.

 Then don’t forget to plant around them.
 Your mission is to create a seating zone that is intriguing and comfortable in the garden, giving people a reason to go there and enjoy the space.